corsearch/geolocation_logic_backend/README.md

 - from the  folder  /populate_data  run  the bash script:
         ./set_db_data.sh

-this script is to ingest the necessary input data in the db. it can last a couple of minutes.
+this script create a Postgres DB to ingest the necessary input data.
+It can last a couple of minutes.
 The data ingestion process is finished when you  can  read : "Populating DB finished "